codedbyamankanojiya/codedbyamankanojiya/readme.md

 # 🚀 About Me

-I am a results-driven **Full-Stack Developer** and **DevOps Enthusiast** passionate about engineering scalable, secure, and user-centric digital solutions.
-With a strong foundation in modern web technologies and cloud workflows, I focus on bridging the gap between clean frontend experiences and robust backend architectures.
+I am a results-driven **Android App Developer**, **Full-Stack Engineer**, and **DevOps Enthusiast** passionate about building high-performance mobile applications and scalable digital solutions.
+Currently interning as an **Android Application Developer at SyntecxHub**, I specialize in engineering intuitive mobile experiences using **Kotlin** and **Flutter**, alongside robust full-stack web architectures and cloud automation.

-I actively collaborate on open-source projects, design automation pipelines, and integrate AI technologies to build impact-driven applications.
+I actively collaborate on open-source projects, build AI-powered solutions, design CI/CD pipelines, and bridge the gap between clean mobile/web user experiences and resilient backend architectures.

 ---